sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

+- Some have suggested that we mutate the index
+- This preserves the existing DAG model, but it modifies the index digest for each change
-- Mutating the index will mutate the digest of that index, breaking anyone that pinned to the index digest
+- Changing the digest breaks any users that depend on a specific digest (auditors)
-- You would need another method to attach data to the index itself
-- There's also no way to go from the digest of the image to back up to the index to find the artifact
+- Unable to go from the digest of the image back to the index (may image can be listed in 0-n indexes)
+- Different artifacts for the same image depending on which index is pulled
+- Adding artifacts to the index would require another layer of abstraction (index nested in an index, which is no longer recognized by runtimes)
+- New entries in the index could break some runtimes that are only expecting runnable images in the index
+- Single platform manifests would now have an index, breaking runtimes that worked with the single platform manifest
-- Something like this would only be useful for the originator
+- Something like this would only be useful for the originator at the expense of downstream users

----

-# How Do We Modify the Immutable

-- Adding metadata to an image would modify it
-- How do we attach metadata to an existing image?
-- Working Group goals:
-  - Efficient on registry processing, bandwidth, and round trips
-  - Attaching to existing images
-  - Option to detach when copying
-  - Referencing images by digest or tag
-  - Multiple artifacts of the same type are possible
-  - Not limited to known artifact types
-- Multiple solutions

-???

-- The image digest refers to an immutable root of Merkle DAG
-- How do we extend that with metadata?
-- We created a working group with a list of goals:
-  - efficiency, attach and detach by downstream users
-  - we can't predict how users will use this, there will be new types of artifacts
-- There's actually multiple ways to do that, and OCI stepped in to standardize on one method to improve interoperability

 ---